-A direct inverse solution for parameter estimation can be derived from an operator identity that relates the change in a medium's properties and the commensurate change in the wavefield.
+THE BASIC OPERATOR IDENTITY THAT RELATES A CHANGE IN A MEDIUM AND THE CHANGE IN THE WAVEFIELD wavefield.
 That operator identity is general and can accommodate any seismic model type, for example, acoustic, elastic, anisotropic, heterogeneous, and inelastic earth models.
-That operator identity can be the starting point and basis of (1) perturbative scatteringtheory modeling methods and (2) a firm and solid math-physics foundation and framework for direct inverse methods.
+That operator identity can be the starting point and basis of both: (1) perturbative scatteringtheory modeling methods and (2) a firm and solid math-physics foundation and framework for direct inverse methods.